Barwana massacre

-The Barwana massacre was committed by unknown Shia militia as a revenge for ISIS atrocities.
-It allegedly involved the sectarian execution-style killing of over 70 unarmed boys and men in the small Sunni village of Barwana, which is just west of Muqdadiyah, Iraq.
+The Barwana massacre was committed by unknown Shia militia members as a revenge for ISIS atrocities.
+It allegedly involved the sectarian execution-style killing of over 70 unarmed boys and men in the small Sunni village of Barwana, which is just west of Miqdadiyah, Iraq.

-However, security officials disputed the accounts, with some saying that ISIS militants were responsible and others that they were fabricated by ISIS supporters.
+Some security officials disputed the accounts, with some saying that ISIS militants were responsible and others that they were fabricated by ISIS supporters.

 Attack

 The attack allegedly occurred on 28 January 2015, within the context of the military intervention against the Islamic State of Iraq and the Levant.
 The victims were refugees who had fled the previous ISIS advance in the region.
 Thirty-five other males were missing, or suspected of being detained.

 According to Sunni witnesses, the security forces broke down doors and rounded up men in house-to-house searches, with the village chief saying, "They fooled me – they told me this would be a check of the names of displaced families."